jacksarick/scraps/README.md

 *After using it for a while, I've decided to revisit this project*

 I'm using a lot of the same code I wrote for [Beachball](https://github.com/jacksarick/beachball).
-As such, the documentation is slim to none on this project, so as not to be redundant.
-Check beachball for any amount of detail.
-There ARE differences in the code between the two projects, but nothing drastic.
-Unless you actually want to spin up your own instance, just go over to Beachball.
-It really is a better project.
+Documentation is one of things on my TODO list, and some of that will be porting it over from Beachball.
+If you're curious as to how any of it works, I try to leave gratuitous comments

 ## Setup